01mf02/jaq/README.md

     $ echo '1e500' | jaq '.'
     1e500

-Therefore, unlike jq, jaq satisfies the following paragraph in the [jq manual]:
+Therefore, unlike jq 1.6, jaq satisfies the following paragraph in the [jq manual]:

 > An important point about the identity filter is that
 > it guarantees to preserve the literal decimal representation of values.
 > This is particularly important when dealing with numbers which can't be
 > losslessly converted to an IEEE754 double precision representation.

+Please note that newer development versions of jq do not claim anymore to preserve the literal decimal representation.

 ## Assignments